Zsuzsi Roboz: Exhibition highlights

 1992 Portrait of Lucian Freud exhibited at the Royal Academy, London.

 1993 Solo exhibition at Art 93 at the Business Design Centre in conjunction with the publication of her book, “British Art Now”, text by Edward Lucie-Smith and published by Art Books International.

 1993 Solo exhibition at The Mall Galleries.

 1994 Solo exhibition at The Roy Miles Gallery.

 1995 Spirit of Nature Exhibition – solo exhibition at The David Messum Gallery, Cork Street, London W1.

 1997 Solo exhibition at The David Messum Gallery, Cork Street, London W1.

 1999 20th Century Illusions – solo exhibition at The David Messum Gallery, Cork Street, London W1.

 2000 Solo exhibition at Messum’s, Cork Street, London W1.

 2002 Solo exhibition at Messum’s, Cork Street, London W1.

 2005 Solo exhibition at Messum’s, Cork Street, London W1.

 2008 Solo exhibition at Messum’s, Cork Street, London W1.

 2011 Solo exhibition at Messum's, Cork Street, London W1.

 Death and legacy

-Roboz died at the age of 82 on 9 July 2012 after a long and passionate career.
-She is remembered as being of “sparkling company,” incredible warmth, education and modesty.
+Roboz died at the age of 82 on 9 July 2012.

 Her legacy lives on via the academic and art world through museums such as the Tate Britain, The National Portrait Gallery in London, Messum’s Fine Art, The Theatre Museum, and the Royal Festival Hall.

 Her legacy also continues in education through the Zsuzsi Roboz scholarship at Morley College in London.
 The scholarship is a registered charity that is dedicated to preserving and restoring Roboz’s work and organizing public viewings across England and Wales.